H.R. 6801: American Citizenship Healthcare Integrity Act of 2025

 Who benefits from H.R.
 6801?

-They would get a nationwide reporting system covering hospitals, critical access hospitals, and rural emergency hospitals, with the intake question required on each form beginning 180 days after enactment.
+The bill would build a nationwide reporting system across hospitals, critical access hospitals, and rural emergency hospitals, with the citizenship question required at intake nationwide.

 Who is affected by H.R.
 6801?